mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

  - Linear Discriminant Analysis(LDA) works for pattern classification if the sample covariance matrices are similar among different classes.
 But ERD classification with LDA can cause overfitting.
 - Common spatial pattern(CSP) and SVM when they are used together, it becomes one of the most popular classifier for EEG data.
 Common spatial pattern is effective method for feature extraction in classifying two classes of motor imagery EEG data and SVM has good generalization capability with adopted soft margin.
-- Bayesian ELM is validated
+- EffecBayesian ELM is validated

  ### Proposed Solution
   - ELM has recently proven to be comparable or better than support vector machine(SVM) for  pattern matching.